serotracker/serosurvr/README.md

 # serosurvr

+## Using serosurvr

-### Environment Variables
+## Environment Variables

-If you are a SeroTracker developer, researcher, or partner, or CITF modelling team member, that needs to pull new data, add a .env file to the top level of the repository to store environment variables.
+If you are a SeroTracker developer, researcher, or partner, or CITF modelling team member that needs to pull new data, add a .env file to the top level of the repository to store environment variables.
 This file should be formatted as follows:

 ```
 RECORDS_URL=